bmc/grizzled-rails-logger/README.md

 Two settings control formatting.

-`format`
+#### `format`

 The `format` setting controls overall message formatting.
 Four escape sequences control how the message is assembled:

-* "%T" - Any "%T" sequences in the format are replaced by the current time.
+* `%T` - Any "%T" sequences in the format are replaced by the current time.
   The format of the time is controlled by `timeformat` (see below).
-* "%P" - Any "%P" sequences are replaced with the process ID of the Rails instance that's emitting the message.
+* `%P` - Any "%P" sequences are replaced with the process ID of the Rails instance that's emitting the message.
-* "%S" - Any "%S" sequences are replaced with an upper case string representation of the message's severity (e.g., "ERROR", "WARN").
+* `%S` - Any "%S" sequences are replaced with an upper case string representation of the message's severity (e.g., "ERROR", "WARN").
-* "%M" - Any "%M" sequences are replaced by the message, including any tags inserted via tagged logging.
+* `%M` - Any "%M" sequences are replaced by the message, including any tags inserted via tagged logging.

 Any other characters, including blanks, are emitted verbatim.